 Now, if you're still nervous about the idea of family dynamics in your formal roundtable meetings, then you can consider hiring a family facilitator.
-The job of a family facilitator is to help families work through that their needs are attended to.
-As this develops, start estate planning when the time is right-there has to be a mature team some of these communication dynamics and set them off on strong footing in their meetings.
+The job of a family facilitator is to help families work through and set them off on strong footing in their meetings.